One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 On the third day of your Spring Break in Texas Hill Country, it’s more of a history tour.

 The first stop will be the Visitor Center.
-You will see President Johnson’s memorabilia from his time in the office, and learn about the land and the people that helped shape his worldview.
+You will see President Johnson’s memorabilia from his time in the office and learn about the land and the people that helped shape his worldview.
 There’s also a short film on LBJ and the park.

 You can shop for souvenirs, books, and other items at the park store.
-And don’t forget to obtain your driving pass to LBJ Ranch which is your next stop.
+And don’t forget to obtain your driving pass to LBJ Ranch, which is your next stop.

 LBJ Ranch is located across the Pedernales River and is part of the Lyndon B. Johnson National Historical Park.
-You will do a self-guided tour and will visit LBJ’s old school, family cemetery, and reconstructed birthplace.
+You will take a self-guided tour and will visit LBJ’s old school, family cemetery, and reconstructed birthplace.

-The Texas White House where he did his political activity during his presidency is located just next door.
+The Texas White House, where he did his political activity during his presidency, is located just next door.
 We didn’t do the house tour because the waiting line was long and we still had to go to 2 other places.

 And now, the White House is closed for tours because of construction issues.